Anti-Submarine Warfare Frigate (Royal Netherlands Navy): Context

-Additionally; the RNLN searched for European partners to build the ships with and cut costs, and in January 2017 reached an agreement with the Belgian Marine Component to build a total of four ships together.
-This number could be adjusted later on during next phases of the acquisition process.
+Additionally; the RNLN searched for European partners to build the ships with and cut costs, and in January 2017 reached an agreement with the Belgian Navy to build a total of four ships together.
+The Netherlands leads the ASWF project, with Damen and Thales acting as prime contractors.
+The number could be adjusted later on during next phases of the acquisition process.
 With a total of four and two for the RNLN the current two M-frigates are to be replaced by an equal number.
 There are concerns about whether that number is enough to meet current and near future challenges, since it often happens the RNLN has no ships available to only fulfill the most basic of its duties (like supporting foreign navy ships along the Dutch coast).
 The costs for the 4 ships are currently estimated at 1.50-2.50 billion euro's for the two Dutch frigates and 1 billion euro's for the two Belgian frigates.
 Originally it had been hoped that the first frigate would be delivered to the Royal Netherlands Navy in 2024, while the first frigate for the Belgian Navy was to be delivered in 2027.
-However, as of 2020, the in-service date for the two Dutch frigates had slipped to 2028-29 with the Belgian frigates following immediately thereafter.
+However, as of 2020, the in-service date for the two Dutch frigates had slipped to 2028–29 with the Belgian frigates following immediately thereafter.
+In March 2023, the Dutch Ministry of Defense announced that it expected to deploy the first frigate in 2029, with Belgium deploying their first in 2030.
+The other two remaining frigates would be deployed in the following years.